jackdoe/roblox-forth-tower-defense/README.md

 # FORTH TOWER DEFENSE - [Play in Roblox](https://www.roblox.com/games/73272728030902/FORTH-TOWER-DEFENSE)

-> 90% ai generated code, cost about 200$ in API cost and about 10 hours of human time
+> 90% ai generated code, cost about 200$ in tokens and about 10 hours of human time

 ![0.jpg](images/0.jpg)